Edge uplinks go out through VLAN logical switches.

 When you are creating a VLAN logical switch, it is important to have in mind a particular topology that you are building.
 For example, the following simple topology shows a single VLAN logical switch inside of a VLAN transport zone.
 The VLAN logical switch has VLAN ID 100.
 This matches the VLAN ID on the TOR port connected to the hypervisor host port used for the Edge's VLAN uplink.

 To create a VLAN logical switch, you must first create a VLAN transport zone.

-An NSX-T vSwitch must be added to the NSX Edge.
-To confirm on an Edge, run the get host-switch command.
+- An NSX-T Data Center vSwitch must be added to the NSX Edge.
+To confirm on an Edge, run the get host-switches command.
 For example:

-Verify that fabric nodes are successfully connected to the NSX-T management plane agent (MPA) and the NSX-T local control plane (LCP).
+- Verify that fabric nodes are successfully connected to the NSX-T Data Center management plane agent (MPA) and the NSX-T Data Center local control plane (LCP).

 In the GET https://<nsx-mgr>/api/v1/transport-nodes/<transport-node-id>/state API call, the state must be success.
-See the NSX-T Installation Guide.
+See the NSX-T Data Center Installation Guide.

 - From a browser, log in to an NSX Manager at https://<nsx-mgr>.

 - Select .

 - Type a name for the logical switch.